sradc/sradc.github.io/_posts/2022-11-17-semantic-video-search.md

 We'll implement a **naive** semantic video search using OpenAI's [CLIP](https://github.com/openai/CLIP) model (ignoring audio) in Python.

-(Scroll down if you want to skip to the results.)
+(Scroll down if you want to skip to the results.
+GitHub repo for this [here](https://github.com/sradc/semantic-video-search).)

 ```python